Priya-Bai-S/Github-Copilot/Labfiles/Exercise-10.md

    ![](../media/ex10-github-copilot-labs.png)

-1. As Soon as you download the extension you will see a prompt that’s says sign in.
+1. As soon as you download the extension you will see a prompt that’s says sign in.

    ![](../media/ex10-github-signin.png)

 1. Clicking on the sign in browser window should now open to GitHub's authentication page to ask for your authorization.
 Click Continue.

-1. An Open Visual Studio Code.
-App? pop-up will now appear.
-Click on Open Visual Studio Code.app to continue
+1. An Visual Studio Code pop-up will appear now.
+Click on **Allow** continue.

    ![](../media/ex10-allow.png)

 1. Back on VS Code, a pop-up will appear asking to allow the Copilot Extension to open the URI.
-Click Open to continue.
+Click **Open** to continue.

    ![](../media/ex10-open.png)

-1. Close / Exit VS Code then run VS Code again.
+1. Close / Exit Visual Studio Code, then run VS Code again.

-1. Now click on the Icon marked in red to open the Copilot labs Section.
+1. Now click on the icon marked in red to open the Copilot labs Section.

    ![](../media/ex10-copilot-labs.png)

 ## Task 2: Working with copilot tools

 1. Code Explanation- This tool explains the code.
-To use this feature, select the code for which you want an explanation and navigate to the tools section, then click **Ask Copilot**.
+To use this feature, **select the code** for which you want an explanation and navigate to the tools section, then click **Ask Copilot**.

    ![](../media/ex10-ask-copilot.png)

-1. Once you click the Asl Copilot,  you will find the explanation of the code below.
+1. Once you click the Ask Copilot, you will find the explanation of the code below.

    ![](../media/ex10-code-result.png)